WPTravelteam/wp-travel/readme.txt

 * New Feature: Featured itinerary widget.
 * New Feature: Trip Location widget.
 * New Feature: Trip Type widget.
-* New Feature: Compatibility with WP Travel Paypal addons.
+* New Feature: Compatibility with WP Travel PayPal add-ons.
 * New Feature: Added Form field for radio and checkbox input.
 * New Feature: Added PAX field in Booking form.
 * Fixes: PHP error on lower PHP version.